 The vehicle speed shall be (Vsmin + 10km/h).

-The ACSF of Category C shall be activated (standby mode) and another vehicle shall approach from the rear [and the approaching vehicle shall pass the vehicle entirely] in order to enable the system as specified in paragraph 5.6.4.8.3.
+The ACSF of Category C shall be activated (standby mode) and another vehicle shall approach from the rear in order to enable the system as specified in paragraph 5.6.4.8.3.

+The approaching vehicle shall then pass the vehicle under test entirely.

 The rear sensor(s) shall be made blind, with means agreed between the vehicle manufacturer and the Technical Service, which shall be recorded in the test report.
 This operation may be carried out at standstill, provided no new engine start /run cycle is performed.